Hemanth Hariharan

 NZH

-Energy@Stanford & SLAC Summer Course
+Course Project - Energy@Stanford & SLAC Summer Course

 Attended summer conference (week-long multi-disciplinary session on Energy) and presented solutions for a < 2C future using the En-ROADS simulator.